pothi/backup-wp/README.md

-Backup-Wordpress
+Backup Wordpress
 ================

-This is rewritten version of Backup WordPress repo, in fish shell.
+This is rewritten version of [Backup WordPress repo](https://github.com/pothi/backup-wordpress), in fish shell.

-There are a few assumptions, though.

-- The server doesn't have cPanel.
-- Each (server) user hosts just only one site.
-- The server may have multiple users (hosting one site per user).

 ## Features